 |14:50||Welsh Grand National||Grade 3||3m 5f 110y||£85,425|

 You can find out all about the history of the Welsh Grand National further down this page.
 It is a race four horses aged four and over and is a handicap offering.
-Run left-handed, it lasts for three miles and five and a half furlongs, with twenty-two fences to be negotiated during its running.
+Run left-handed, it lasts for three miles and five and a half furlongs, with twenty-three fences to be negotiated during its running.
 You can normally expect about twenty horses to take part in it, with the race lasting for just under ten minutes if the Going is Heavy.

 In the late 1980s and early 1990s the race almost belonged to Martin Pipe, such was the dominance of the Somerset-based trainer.
 He won it five times between 1988 and 1993, only missing out in 1990 to Reg Akehurst’s Cool Ground.
 Just three horses have won it more than once, with Limonali the first to do so in 1959 and then again in 1961.
 Bonanza Boy was part of Martin Pipe’s winning streak, picking up consecutive victories in 1988 and 1999.
 The most recent to manage the feat was Mountainous, who won the race in 2013 and then repeated the trick two years later.

 If you’re wondering what, if anything, this race can tell you about what’s still to come in the British horse racing calendar then you might want to look towards the Cheltenham Gold Cup.
 In 2010 Synchronised took home the Welsh Grand National prize money before winning the prestigious race in Gloucestershire in 2012.
 The same think happened to Native River, who won in 2016 and then picked up the Gold Cup in 2018.